50 years ago: Sherburn beats South St. Paul for last one-class boys' basketball title in Minnesota

 McCarron was in teaching, then became a passionate supporter of youth basketball in this region.
 Mulso rode the wild wave of sales in music radio in various locales, including the raucous days when KQRS-FM was becoming a juggernaut.

 McCarron runs Pacesetter Sports, with its huge connection to youth basketball, at home in Paynesville, Minn.
-Mulso is now with a handful of music stations in Palm Springs.
+Mulso is now with a handful of music stations in Palm Springs, Calif.

 McCarron had hundreds of teams signed up for his Pacesetter youth tournaments (right now was prime time) that are being lost to the coronavirus.
 Mulso’s stations were deeply involved with the famed Coachella Music Festival, and that has been canceled.